qiaolinhan/giao/havingfun/tracking/fusion/TempratureMeasure_Video/Read_TempratureMeasurement_Video.md

-Easier to keep have tracking.
+* Easier to keep have tracking.
 * The difference between Gray8 and Gray16 images
-* Measuring your first temperature from a thermal image
+* Measuring first temperature from a thermal image
 * Measuring temperature from a thermal video
 * Measuring temperature from a thermal camera